VitaliRj/autotraffic/README.md

 # Autotraffic
 A Python package that provides you with up-to-date information about all German highways (Autobahn).
-The package provides traffic, electric charging stations, webcams, road works and closeures and more.
+The package returns traffic informations, electric charging stations, webcams, road works, closures and more.
 It uses the API of Autobahn GmbH (https://autobahn.api.bund.dev/) and delivers the results in easy to use DataFrames.

 ## Installation